U.S. Department of State

 Notice of Funding Opportunity

-The Embassy of the United States in Suriname announces an open competition for past participants (“alumni”) of U.S. government-funded and U.S. government-sponsored exchange programs to submit applications to the 2021 Alumni Engagement Innovation Fund (AEIF 2021).
+The Embassy of the United States in Suriname announces an open competition for past participants (“alumni”) of U.S. government-funded and U.S. government-sponsored exchange programs to submit applications to the 2024 Alumni Engagement Innovation Fund (AEIF 2024).
 We seek proposals from teams of at least two alumni that meet all program eligibility requirements below.
-Exchange alumni interested in participating in AEIF 2021 should submit proposals to email@example.com by February 17, 2021.
+Exchange alumni interested in participating in AEIF 2024 should submit proposals and budget using the templates on the right of this page to email@example.com by January 15, 2024.

 A. PROGRAM DESCRIPTION